NiklasRosenstein/python-typer-builder/readme.md

 no distinction between `MyGeneric[int]` and `MyGeneric[str]`.
 This is a limitation of the current implementation as well as the Python type system.

-> The most common use case for dependency injection is to inject configuration managers or clients into subcommands.
+The most common use case for dependency injection is to inject configuration managers or clients into subcommands.
 For an example, you should check out the [examples/dependency-injection](./examples/dependency-injection) directory.

+## License

+This project is licensed under the terms of the MIT license.